arcraik/neuroexo-website/impacts.md

 <figcaption>Visit by St. Elmo Brady STEM Academy</figcaption>
 </figure>
 <h3>STEM Outreach with SEBA</h3>
-St. Elmo Brady STEM Academy (SEBA), a local organization that encourages fourth and fifth-grade African-American and Latino boys to consider a career in science, technology, engineering and mathematics, joined the lab for a tour of our ongoing research.
+On October 24th, 2019, St. Elmo Brady STEM Academy (SEBA), a local organization that encourages fourth and fifth-grade African-American and Latino boys to consider a career in science, technology, engineering and mathematics, joined the lab for a tour of our ongoing research.
 In addition to demonstrating our individual projects, we spoke with the students about what it means to be a researcher and how one could prepare for the rigors of academia.
 <br>
 </div>